RRethy/vim-illuminate/README.md

 Just install the plugin and things will work *just work*, no configuration needed.

 You'll also get `<a-n>` and `<a-p>` as keymaps to move between references and `<a-i>` as a textobject for the reference illuminated under the cursor.

+*Note: Vim users should refer to the [docs](https://github.com/RRethy/vim-illuminate?tab=readme-ov-file#vim-users) for the Vimscript implementation of this plugin.*

 # Configuration